 Yes.
 You will need to take one, two or three courses in a language other than English, depending on your placement.
 The Trinity College website explains the requirement and outlines the languages taught at Duke.

 No, but you can use them as a guide to place into an appropriate level of foreign language.

 You will see an FL as a curriculum code on the Class Detail page on DukeHub.

-Go to the Trinity languages page, and click on the department of the foreign language in which you are interested.
-Do your best choosing a course based on the departmental placement recommendations, and then talk with the instructor the first day to make sure the course is a good fit for you.
+Go to the Trinity languages page, and click on the department of the foreign language in which you are interested, and then look for their placement guidelines.
+You can also Google, Duke (name of foreign language) placement.
+Do your best to choose a course based on the departmental placement recommendations, and then talk with the instructor the first day to make sure the course is a good fit for you.

 Would a 300-level seminar in a foreign language course satisfy both my FL requirement and a seminar in my first year?